Turnage-Digital/Lister/ARCHITECTURE.md

 - Migration validation surfaces potential breakage; execution can include converter logic and mapping policies.

 Future Enhancements
-- Persist `StorageKey` in the database with uniqueness per list and indexes; expose via read models consistently.
+- Persist `StorageKey` in the database with uniqueness per list and indexes to enforce the stable key contract consistently across read models.
 - Converter Registry: Named converters with strict/lenient modes and rich diagnostics.
 - Abort Thresholds: Stop execution if error rate exceeds a configurable limit; emit `Failed` event with details.
 - Rollback Strategy: Archive removed columns or write to a shadow field; expose recovery scripts.